rynbrd/r51-ecu/docs/climate.md

 * `00001000` temperature change; compressor on
 * `00101000` temperature change; compressor on

-_Byte 6: Mode, Front Defrost, and Dual Zone Control_
+_Byte 6: Mode, Front Defrost, Dual Zone Control, and Units_

 Bit meanings (least to most significant):
 * Bit 0: Flipped to toggle the "mode" - the direction of the airflow.
 * Bit 1: Flipped to toggle front defrost.
-* Bit 2: Always 1.
+* Bit 2: Units.
+Set to 1 for US, 0 for Metric.
 * Bit 3: Flipped to toggle dual zone climate control.
 * Bit 4: Always 0.
 * Bit 5: Flipped to enable the "auto" mode of the climate control unit.